broadinstitute/cromwell/README.md

 java -Dbackend.shared-filesystem.localization.0=copy -Dbackend.shared-filesystem.localization.1=hard-link cromwell.jar ...
 ```

+## Cross-Filesystems Support

+Cromwell differentiates between Backends (eg. Local, JES, SGE) and Filesystems (eg. Shared Filesystem, Google Cloud Storage).
+This allows some Backends to communicate with different Filesystems at runtime.
+For instance, it is possible to reference files located in GCS to be used as inputs for a workflow submitted to a Local instance of Cromwell.
+The files will be localized (ie downloaded) to the local cromwell Filesystem before the workflow / call executes.
+**NOTE**: Because the files will be downloaded locally, be aware that referencing large GCS files on a local cromwell instance can result in a significant delay in the workflow execution and consume bandwidth.

 ## Local Backend

 The local backend will simply launch a subprocess and wait for it to exit.